How to find a good immigration lawyer

 Finding a good immigration lawyer is one of the most critical steps to get your immigration case approved and secure yourself and your family.
 Finding a good immigration lawyer can seem overwhelming because of the competitiveness of the legal industry.
 The following are quick tips for finding an immigration lawyer that is the right fit for you.

 Get referrals for a good immigration lawyer from family or friends

-Friends and relatives are usually ready to recommend a good immigration attorney and point out a poor one.
+Friends and relatives are usually ready to recommend an excellent attorney and point out a poor one.
 However, if someone suggests a lawyer, ask the person why.
-You may also ask an attorney who you have worked with to recommend an immigration lawyer.
+You may ask an attorney who you have worked with to recommend an immigration lawyer.
 People you trust are the best source for finding a good immigration lawyer.

 Consider an attorney who is a specialist

-Most lawyers specialize in certain areas of the law, and a general practitioner may not know that much about your immigration matter.
-Immigration law is complicated and changes constantly.
+In the United States, most lawyers specialize in specific areas of the law.
+A general practitioner may not know that much about your immigration matter.
+Immigration law is complicated and changes continuously.
 It is not an area for a jack of all trades attorney.
-The more focused an attorney’s practice is the more likely you are to receive the quality service you deserve.
+The more focused an attorney’s practice is, the more likely you are to receive the quality service you deserve.

 Schedule an appointment for a consultation

 Though many people can feel intimated meeting a lawyer it is best to consult with an attorney about your case before hiring his services.
 There is nothing like the interaction between you and the attorney in helping you select the best immigration lawyer for you.

 Immigration lawyer consultation fee – Paid or free, does it matter?

 You should not base your choice of attorney on whether the attorney has a consultation fee or not.
 An attorney may offer free consultations and charge you $8000.00 for your case where one with a $100 consultation fee may charge you only $2500.00 to get the same result.
 A free consultation can sometimes cost you money.